 Bachelor of Arts in Integrated Marketing Communications

-This program is a blend of the concepts of Marketing principles, which include advertising, sales promotion, public relations, and direct marketing working together as a unified force with the integration of communication using the latest communication technology.
-Graduates will be able to demonstrate an ability to seek and integrate high-quality research for the purpose of evaluating their own insights into the professional and academic study of communication and media studies.
-While also understanding the roles that communication plays in developing individuals and social institutions.
+This Bachelor of Arts in Marketing program is a blend of the concepts of marketing principles, which include advertising, sales promotion, public relations, and direct marketing working together as a unified force with the integration of communication using the latest communication technology.
+Graduates will be able to demonstrate an ability to seek and integrate high-quality research for the purpose of evaluating their own insights into the professional and academic study of communication and media studies, while also understanding the roles that communication plays in developing individuals and social institutions.
 The BA in Integrated Marketing Communication prepares learners for careers in marketing, sales, advertising, fundraising, PR, and other persuasive fields.
-It combines a business degree with advanced communication skills for traditional and Web 2.0 platformsincluding print, broadcast, social, personal, and mobile media.
+It combines a business degree with advanced communication skills for traditional and Web 2.0 platforms—including print, broadcast, social, personal, and mobile media.

 Program Learning Outcomes